Clicky

 #5 Apply for Financial Aid

 Even if you believe that you don’t need the financial aid or are not qualified for it, apply for FAFSA!
-There’s no income limit, so it doesn’t matter whether your family has high or low income to qualify for federal student aid.
+There’s no income limit, so it doesn’t matter whether your family has a high or low income to qualify for federal student aid.
 Many factors, such as your year in college and your family size and income, are considered in your eligibility.

 If you’re not filing FAFSA, you’re leaving money on the table that could have been used to pay for your college education!
 Keep in mind that federal grants don’t have to be repaid, and federal student loans have more favorable terms.
 The work-study programs are also an excellent way to build your resume and fund your education.